Building a B Corp legacy - our journey to certification

 The knowledge gained during the certification process has enabled us to implement responsible practices in everything we do.
 Since certification, I've taken on the role of Director of Operational Excellence, and it's my responsibility to ensure that our goal remains front and center as we continue to grow.
 I am building a team in the key areas of sustainability, quality, health and safety, operations, IT, governance and communications, to ensure that we continue to "walk the talk".

 We work hard to surround ourselves with like-minded partners, and Agilité - a Parella company's commitment to sustainability extends beyond its projects to its entire supply chain.
-Our Responsible Purchasing program seeks out partners who share our long-term guiding principles and, thanks to data-driven decision-making tools like Airtable, we are able to track regulatory compliance, performance and sustainability scores to ensure we are working with the right people.
+Our responsible purchasing program seeks out partners who share our long-term guiding principles, and with data-driven decision-making tools like Airtable, we're able to track regulatory compliance, performance and sustainability scores to ensure we're working with the right people.

 You may also like...